lovejzzz/TonePuzzle/README.md

 3. In Visual Mode, you'll see the original sequence displayed at the top.
 4. In Ear Mode (dark theme), you'll hear the sequence instead of seeing it.
 5. Play the sequence on the piano, transposed to start from the highlighted starting note.
+6. You can use the on-screen piano, a MIDI keyboard, or your computer keyboard to input notes.
-6. You can replay the sequence up to 3 times in Ear Mode using the replay buttons.
+7. You can replay the sequence up to 3 times in Ear Mode using the replay buttons.
-7. Submit your answer to receive feedback and score points for correct sequences.
+8. Submit your answer to receive feedback and score points for correct sequences.

 ## Technical Details